drbitboy/gaiaif/README.md

     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-    See also comments in fov_cmd.m and test_octave target in Makefile
+    Actual inputs and outputs are more extensive than the example above; see also the comments in fov_cmd.m, as well as the test_octave target in Makefile.

 ## Manifest